 Darbar Box Office Day 1 Worldwide Collection Report: The Rajinikanth Starrer Gets A Grand Opening!

 Darbar, the much-awaited Rajinikanth starring action-thriller has finally hit the theatres yesterday (January 9, Thursday).
 The AR Murugadoss directorial has been widely accepted by the audiences and is getting positive reviews from all over the world.
-Darbar is definitely a treat for the die-hard fans of Rajinikanth, who were eagerly waiting to watch the superstar in a highly energetic avathar.
+Darbar is definitely a treat for the die-hard fans of Rajinikanth, who were eagerly waiting to watch the superstar in a highly energetic avatar.

 Currently, both the Tamil film industry and cine-goers are eager to know how Darbar fared at the box office on its release day.
 Did the Rajinikanth-AR Murugadoss project break all the pre-existing box office collection records of Tamil cinema?